coreinfrastructure/best-practices-badge/criteria.md

 We currently plan to launch with a single badge level (once it is ready).
 There may eventually be multiple levels (bronze, silver, gold) or other badges (with a prerequisite) later.
+One area we have often discussed is whether or not to require continuous integration in this set of criteria;
+if it is not, it is expected to be required at higher levels.
 See [other](./other.md) for more information.

 You may also want to see the "[background](./background.md)" file